sdaveas/telegram-summary-bot/README.md

 ### Running with Docker Compose

 1. Ensure you have Docker and Docker Compose installed on your system.
-2. Create a `.env` file as described in the Installation section.
+2. Create an `.env` file as described in the Installation section.
 3. Run the following command to start the bot:
    ```
    docker-compose up -d